-We may need to get more creative in how we do this right now, but our mission has not changed.
+We may have to get more creative in how we do this, but our mission and His truth does not change.
 Stay connected to your local church however you can.
 Encourage and strengthen one another.
 Make disciples in your home, in your neighborhoods, work, and online.

 Heaven is Our Home

 Remember, we have an eternal heavenly home.
 And it is nothing like this one.
 We will one day be in the presence of the Prince of Peace and realize how miniscule our time here truly is.
 Live for the eternal, not the temporal.
 So, take heart and be of good courage.
 He is coming again!

 “Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.”
 1 Cor.
 15:58